All test equipment will have some effect on the signal that it's recording. This effect is usually referred to as loading.

 In addition to probe loading, certain types of device failure or partial device failure can cause significantly higher than normal loading.
 This type of failure is usually limited to only one channel on the device and is covered under the Saleae 3-year warranty.

 Capacitive and resistive loading

 The effect of an electrical probe on a circuit is usually measured by its equivalent shunt capacitance and resistance.
-A brief overview of the capacitive and resistive load (input impedance, specifically) can be found here on our website by clicking the "More" button next to the Inputs section.
-You will see that all four of the new products have a capacitive loading of 10 pF and a resistive loading between 1 and 2 Meg Ohms.
+All four of the new products have a capacitive loading of 10 pF and a resistive loading between 1 and 2 Meg Ohms.

 This loading is small enough to avoid issues on most signals within the bandwidth of the analyzer (up to 100 MHz digital bandwidth, 5 MHz analog bandwidth).
 However, these could pose a problem when recording high output impedance signals.
 It will also cause impedance discontinuities in the signal being recorded.

 If you are recording an open drain bus or another bus topology other than CMOS or TTL, then check to see if the bus or IO specification is tolerant of extra pull-down resistance or bus capacitance.